Sheree Sample-Hughes: Paid family and sick leave

 During the 2015 legislative session, Sample-Hughes supported a bill to require private employers to provide employees with accrued sick leave.
 In 2022, she supported legislation requiring businesses and workers to contribute to a state-run medical leave program.

 Policing

 In 2020, Speaker Adrienne A. Jones appointed Sample-Hughes to the Work Group to Address Police Reform and Accountability in Maryland.
 The work group released its recommendations in October, which included repealing the state's Law Enforcement Officers' Bill of Rights and regulating the types of force that police could use during arrests.
 These recommendations were incorporated into the Police Reform and Accountability Act, which Sample-Hughes voted in favor of during the 2021 legislative session.

 In October 2020, Sample-Hughes expressed concern with proposed budget cuts by Governor Larry Hogan that would've required the Maryland State Police to close one of its helicopter bases, which she feared would affect public health and safety on the Eastern Shore.
 Hogan later announced that state officials would no longer consider closing one of the state police's helicopter bases.

+Redistricting

+In January 2026, Sample-Hughes said she opposed mid-decade redistricting in Maryland.
+She was the only Democrat to vote against the congressional redistricting plan proposed by the Governor's Redistricting Advisory Committee, which would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, saying that she "wouldn't want anyone to silence my voice, and have had people who have attempted to do that".
+At the same time, she told The Baltimore Banner that it would be good if a Democrat could unseat U.S. representative Andy Harris, citing the actions of the second Trump administration and Republicans in Congress.
+In March 2026, after a bill requiring special elections to fill vacancies in the Maryland General Assembly was amended to add a constitutional referendum to clarify language around how Maryland's congressional districts could be drawn, Sample-Hughes voted for a Republican amendment to remove the newly-added referendum.

+In August 2026, Sample-Hughes voted against a proposed constitution amendment that would exempt the state's congressional districts from the Constitution of Maryland's guidelines on redistricting, expressing concerns that if the referendum passed, a new congressional map would be adopted that results in less federal funding going toward rural communities on the Eastern Shore.
+She also argued that she did not see any perceived negative impacts by the second Trump administration to warrant redistricting guideline changes.